 Fort Parker State Park - Surrounded by woodlands, this park offers habitats for water birds and forest birds.
 Red-headed Woodpeckers are easy to find year-round.
 Among the rafts of wood ducks on the lake, look for Anhinga, a large, dark water bird with a long, loosely-jointed tail.
 A variety of herons and egrets use the trees surrounding the lake, especially Black-crowned and Yellow-crowned Night Herons.

 Caddo Lake State Park - A spring and summer chorus of Prothonotary and Yellow-throated Warblers along the maze of tree-lined canals characterizes this birding spot.
 Mature floodplain woodlands and cypress-lined waterways with thickets provide food and shelter for typical Northeast Texas birds.
 A silent canoe ride through the maze of canals will reveal Wood Ducks in abundance, along with a variety of other waterfowl, herons and egrets.

 Goose Island State Park - More than 20 species of warblers can be found in a single day at this park.
 Flycatchers, vireos, tanagers, buntings and orioles live in the oak woodlands.

 Sea Rim State Park - This is a great place to see a wide variety of bird species.
-Visitors can also enjoy wildlife-viewing and birdwatching on the Gambusia Boardwalk trail, which extends into the marsh.
+Enjoy wildlife-viewing and bird-watching on the Gambusia Boardwalk Trail, which extends into the marsh.